Web-Dev-Dan/Simple-Calculator/README.md

-# Simple-Calculator
+# Simple Calculator 🛠

-An attempt to make my first functioning calculator using JavaScript
+This is an attempt to make my first functioning calculator using JavaScript.